National Museum of India: History

 In 1946, the idea of building a National Museum for India was proposed by the Gwyer Committee.
 Sir Maurice Gwyer, the former chief justice of India and vice chancellor of Delhi University, headed the committee.
 One of the members of the committee was Sir Mortimer Wheeler, then heading the Archaeological Survey of India (ASI), who is often cited as chief initiators of the National Museum as he advocated for the museum's development although reports indicate that he was concerned with unifying ASI site museums under the umbrella of a museum's branch rather than setting up a new museum.
+Sir Sobha Singh had contracted the project.

 The roots of the National Museum begin with an exhibition of Indian art and artefacts organized by the Royal Academy of Arts, London.
 The exhibition went on display in the galleries of Burlington House during the winter months of 1947–48.
 This Exhibition of The Art of India and Pakistan in London was arguably the first exhibition sponsored by the British government which gave Indian artefacts the status of high art.
 Before its return to India, with Jawaharlal Nehru's support, it was decided that these important collections should be showcased here upon their return so that they could be enjoyed and appreciated by the people of India.
 At the close of the exhibit, requests were released to the loaning museums and collectors, urging them to surrender object ownership to what was to become the National Museum.
-When the decision was taken to make a permanent National Museum, the exhibits were first displayed in the state rooms of the Rashtrapati Bhavan (then called Government House) on August 15, 1949, and the rooms were formally inaugurated by C. Rajgopalachari, Governor General of India.
+When the decision was taken to make a permanent National Museum, the exhibits were first displayed in the state rooms of the Rashtrapati Bhavan (then called Government House) on 15 August 1949, and the rooms were formally inaugurated by C. Rajgopalachari, Governor General of India.
 Until the mid-1950s, it essentially remained a permanent version of the temporary exhibit – consisting of the same pieces, and remaining in the state rooms.
 In 1955 building began on the new current location of the National Museum at Janpath.
 However, when the National Museum was ready in 1960, the statue of Buddha and the Rampurva Bull were retained at the Rashtrapati Bhavan on the request of Jawaharlal Nehru.